-We love positive sentiments like “We’re like a family.”
-We are happy for the person who feels that way!
-But, an employee testimonial is not a story.
+We like positive sentiments like “We’re like a family” or even “I love it here!”
+We are happy for the person who feels that way.
+But, this does not serve the candidate, who is searching for real insight into your culture.
+An employee testimonial is not a story.

 So, what elements make up a compelling employee story?
 You know we’ve got you covered.
 We know we have a good story when we can check several things off the list below.